Berea-College-CSC-226/p01-final-project-dustan_aaron/README.md

 ❗In a paragraph, explain how to use your program.
 Assume the user is starting just after they hit the "Run" button in PyCharm.
+    Whenever you hit the run button on the main menu code.

 ```
 The user starts with a window with a window allowing them to select a game from the three choices of Rock Paper Scissors,